Thanks for the memories, even though they weren't so great

 - Lonely Together: "Alone Together".
 Pete mentioned the main theme being how "Music never leaves you alone, and punk rock will always be there when nothing else will", which considering the many friendships made due to their fans connecting with each other through their music and for those who say the band's music helped them through hard times, is especially fitting.

-- Long Title: Part of their Signature Style.
-Many of their songs, some of which are parodies.
+- Long Title: Long, often parodic and/or pop culture referencing, song titles are part of their Signature Style.
+Although they've largely avoided this post-hiatus, they're known for it to this very day.
 A screenshot from a Tumblr post about them provides the page image.

 - Love Is Like Religion:

 - "Uma Thurman" is a heavily sexual song incorporating much religious imagery, the singer promising to "move mountains", "work a miracle", and "keep you like an oath" and expressing a desire to "confess" to his beloved.The blood, the blood, the blood of the lamb

 Is worth two lions but here I am

 - "Church":If you were church, I'd get on my knees